sanjoy-basak/dronesignals/readme.txt

-Drone signals: single-signal classification scenario The signal is uploaded in the following link: https://kuleuven-my.sharepoint.com/:u:/g/personal/sanjoy_basak_kuleuven_be/EerXZTSHi5ZCj2i_PED6X4sBIGkQqlFQiyRpGAVzQIjBOQ?e=6q23OJ
+Drone signals: single-signal classification scenario The dataset can be downloaded from the following link: https://kuleuven-my.sharepoint.com/:u:/g/personal/sanjoy_basak_kuleuven_be/EerXZTSHi5ZCj2i_PED6X4sBIGkQqlFQiyRpGAVzQIjBOQ?e=6q23OJ

 This database is used in the following paper: